Time elapsed: 2w1d

 You were surprised to find out that inspiration had nothing to do with the invention of writing!
 Instead, writing was invented for some pretty boring reasons.

-At the time, people had stopped hunting for a living and now lived on farms and in villages.
+Long ago, people had stopped hunting for a living and now lived on farms and in villages.
 Sometimes they produced extra food and could trade it, or wanted to settle an argument on who owned what.
-Governments settled ownership arguments between people and in exchange they demanded a tax.
-They then needed to plan how to use these taxes for their upcoming projects.
+Governments settled these arguments between people and in exchange they demanded a tax.
+The governments then needed to plan how to use these taxes for projects like roads and bridges.

 Very boring stuff!
 But to do all that, humans needed writing, and so they invented it!
 That’s all there was to it.